ralatsdc/AISonobuoy/DataScience/ica_modeling/README.md

 ## 1. Overview

-For a detailed summary of the project, see `ica-based-source-extraction.pdf` in the `reports` directory.
+For a detailed summary of the project, see `single-sensor-ica-for-moving-sources.pdf` in the `reports` directory.

 ### 1.1.
 ICA Theory